qntm/t-a-i/README.md

 Returns `10000`, the offset in milliseconds between TAI and Unix time when TAI began.

 ### tai.leapSeconds
 Returns an array of leap second objects.
-Each leap second has a property `unix` which indicates the Unix time when the offset between TAI and Unix time changed, e.g. `78796801000` indicating 1972-07-01 00:00:01 Unix time, and a property `offset` indicating the number of milliseconds by which the offset changed, always `1000` for a single inserted leap second at the time of writing.
+Each leap second has a property `unix` which indicates the Unix time when the offset between TAI and Unix time changed, and the number of milliseconds by which the offset changed.
+E.g. `{unix: 78796801000, offset: 1000}` for the inserted leap second of 1 July 1972.

 ### tai.unixToAtomic(unix)
 Shorthand for `tai.convert.manyToOne.unixToAtomic(unix)`.